 Next in importance was environmental issues, with 39% of investors saying they’d “likely” change their portfolio if their investments were bad for the environment, for example, funding businesses with heavy carbon emissions, or creating pollution and waste.

 Finally, over a third (35%) said they’d choose another portfolio if they discovered their existing one invested in areas such as governance concerns, like business ethics and tax transparency.

 Commenting on the findings, James McManus, said: “This research shows that socially responsible investing means something different to everyone.
 Traditionally there has been a focus on minimising exposure to fossil fuels and environmental issues – which likely influenced the proliferation of labels like ‘green investments’.
 However, social concerns – such as working conditions and human rights abuses – are now more likely to strike a chord with investors and drive a change in behaviour.
 Only by knowing exactly what’s in your investments and how they score on a variety of issues will you know if they align with what’s important for you.”

 At Nutmeg, we’re keen to make investing responsibly as easy and transparent as possible.
-Our straightforward scoring system, powered by data provided by MSCI, gives both SRI and non-SRI investors the best possible sense of how each portfolio aligns with your values, and whether it’s the right investment choice for you.
+Our straightforward ESG scoring system, powered by data provided by MSCI, gives both SRI and non-SRI investors the best possible sense of whether the portfolio is the right investment choice for you.
 This is especially important for long-term investments like pensions and Junior ISAs, that have the best chance of potential growth as they are typically invested over a long period of time.

 As with all investing, your capital is at risk.
 The value of your portfolio with Nutmeg can go down as well as up and you may get back less than you invest.
 Past performance is not a reliable indicator of future performance.
 Tax treatment depends on your individual circumstances and may be subject to change in the future.